The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling

 \abstract {The Mid-Infrared Instrument (MIRI) on board the James Webb Space Telescope (\textit{JWST}) uses three Si:As impurity band conduction (IBC) detector arrays.
 The output voltage level of each MIRI detector pixel is digitally recorded by sampling-up-the-ramp.
-For uniform or low-contrast illumination, the pixel ramps become non-linear in a predictable way, but in areas of high contrast, the non-linearity curve becomes much more complex.} {We provide observational evidence of the Brighter-Fatter Effect (BFE) in MIRI conventional and high-contrast coronographic imaging, low-resolution spectroscopy, and medium-resolution spectroscopy data and investigate the physical mechanism that gives rise to the effect on the detector pixel raw voltage integration ramps.} {We use public data from the \textit{JWST}/MIRI commissioning and Cycle 1 phase.
-We also develop a numerical electrostatic model of the MIRI detectors using a modified version of the public Poisson\_CCD code.} {The physical mechanism behind the MIRI BFE is fundamentally different to that of CCDs and Hawaii-2RG (H2RG) detectors.
-This is due to the largest majority of the MIRI photo-excited electric charges not being stored at the pixels but at the input to the MIRI detector unit cell buffer amplifier capacitance.
-The resulting detector voltage debiasing alters the electrostatic potential inside the infrared-active layer and causes new photo-excited electrons, generated at a bright pixel, to be guided to the neighboring fainter pixels.
-Observationally, the debiasing-induced BFE makes the \textit{JWST} MIRI data yield 10~--~25~\% larger and 0.5~--~8~\% brighter point sources and spectral line profiles as a function of the output level covered by the detector pixels.
-We find that the profile of the shrinking detector depletion region has implications for developing a pixel ramp non-linearity model for point sources observed with MIRI.} {}
+For uniform or low-contrast illumination, the pixel ramps become non-linear in a predictable way, but in areas of high contrast, the non-linearity curve becomes much more complex.
+The origin of the effect is poorly understood and currently not calibrated.} {We provide observational evidence of the Brighter-Fatter Effect (BFE) in MIRI conventional and high-contrast coronographic imaging, low-resolution spectroscopy, and medium-resolution spectroscopy data and investigate the physical mechanism that gives rise to the effect on the MIRI detector pixel raw voltage integration ramps.} {We use public data from the \textit{JWST}/MIRI commissioning and Cycle 1 phase.
+We also develop a numerical electrostatic model of the MIRI detectors using a modified version of the public Poisson\_CCD code.} {We find that the physical mechanism behind the BFE manifesting in MIRI data is fundamentally different to that of CCDs and photodiode arrays such as the Hawaii-XRG (HXRG) near-infrared detectors used by the NIRISS, NIRCam, and NIRSpec instruments on board \textit{JWST}.
+Observationally, the BFE makes the \textit{JWST} MIRI data yield 10~--~25~\% larger point sources and spectral line profiles as a function of the relative level of debiasing of neighboring detector pixels.
+This broadening impacts the MIRI absolute flux calibration, time-series observations of faint companions, and PSF modeling and subtraction.
+We also find that the intra-pixel 2D profile of the shrinking Si:As IBC detector depletion region directly impacts the accuracy of the pixel ramp non-linearity calibration model.} {}

 \keywords{Astronomical instrumentation, methods and techniques -- Instrumentation: detectors -- Methods: data analysis -- Methods: numerical -- Infrared: general }